PixelsCamp/talks/Hyperledger Fabric 2.0 Workshop.md

 Description
 -----------

-"**Hyperledger Fabric (Fabric)** is an open-source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms".
+"**Hyperledger Fabric (Fabric)** is an open-source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms."

 Fabric is a maintained set of maintainers from multiple organizations, such as IBM and the Linux Foundation.
 Its community has grown to over 35 organizations and nearly 200 developers since its earliest commits.

 Fabric is arguably the most developed open-source permissioned blockchain.

-In this workshop we are going to work on a scenario that benefits blockchain technology, using **Hyperledger Fabric v2.0-beta**, which is the foundation of the first long-term support version of Fabric.
+In this workshop, we are going to work on a scenario that benefits blockchain technology, using **Hyperledger Fabric v2.0-beta**, which is the foundation of the first long-term support version of Fabric.

-The workshop is a begginer-level workshop, and comprises a theoretical foundation about different Fabric aspects (20 min), such as:
+The workshop is a beginner-level workshop and comprises a theoretical foundation about different Fabric aspects (20 min), such as:

 * How Fabric works, its architecture and its components
 * Private data (solution to GDPR?!)